hooksz/Focus-Secrecy-Baseline/README.md

 - Do we see further personalization with more in-context examples and longer contexts?
 - Can we understand the limits of this baseline in a more principled manner?
 Are the tasks we've evaluated on so far too similar to the pretraining distribution?
 [Maybe we should construct new privacy benchmarks!](https://arxiv.org/abs/2212.06470)
-- Can we enable better in-context lea
+- Can we enable better in-context learning quality in smaller & open-source models?
+(Chec